vmbrasseur/10stepprogram/slides/production/slides/080-dealing_with_demos/080-16a-terminal-settings.md

 ### Live Demos: Terminal Settings

-### Make Your Terminal Text Bigger!
+* Use white background

-* Use white background or disable colorization
+  <br />or disable colorization
 * Keep cursor in top half of terminal
   <br />Tmux, partial window, etc.
 * Use muliple desktops to switch